alexcolls/qwami/QWAMI_TOKEN.md

 ## Disclaimer

-QWAMI is a utility token for the KWAMI ecosystem.
-It is not intended as an investment, security, or financial instrument.
-Token holders should not expect profits from the efforts of others.
-All QWAMI usage involves burning tokens for utility purposes.
-Participate responsibly and within your means.
+QWAMI is a utility and economic token for the KWAMI ecosystem.
+While it provides dividend distributions from ecosystem profits and staking rewards, it should not be considered a traditional investment or security.
+Dividend amounts depend on ecosystem performance and are not guaranteed.
+Token holders participate in ecosystem value but should not expect guaranteed returns.
+All QWAMI utility usage involves burning tokens permanently.
+Participate responsibly, understand the risks, and only invest what you can afford to lose.

 ---